Skill's Day Topics

 Station 3 – Safe Firearms Handling

 Safe firearms handling is the most fundamental reason for hunter education.
-This station helps students to be safe around sporting arms by introducing students to basic hunting and shooting safety principles and practices.
-Students review the primary rules of firearm safety and demonstrate the safe firearm carry positions, how to safely cross obstacles, safe zones of fire and treestand safety.
+This station helps students to be safe around sporting arms by introducing them to basic hunting and shooting safety principles and practices.
+Students review the primary rules of firearm safety and demonstrate the safe firearm carry positions, how to safely cross obstacles, safe zones of fire, and treestand safety.

 Station 4 – Clearing, Matching, Loading and Unloading

 To make sure students know how to be safe around sporting arms, this station requires the student to demonstrate how to identify and clear an obstruction from the barrel of a firearm; correctly match different types of ammunition to their respective caliber or gauge, and demonstrate proper loading and unloading and use of safety mechanisms while handling five separate firearms using “dummy” ammunition.

 Station 5 – Safe and Effective Shot Placement

 Being able to make a safe, effective shot is one of the fundamentals of safe, responsible hunting.
 During this station, students must identify game animals portrayed from various angles and then determine which angles present acceptable shot opportunities.
 They must also identify the location of vital organs and what presents the highest probability for a quick, clean harvest.
 In addition, students must demonstrate the ability to make safe shot selections when presented with safe/unsafe and/or ethical/unethical shot opportunities.